We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-Hay fever, allergic rhinitis, or seasonal allergies — numerous drugs, both prescription and OTC, are made to help combat these cold-like symptoms.
+Whether it’s called hay fever, allergic rhinitis, or seasonal allergies, numerous drugs — both prescription and OTC — are available to help combat these cold-like symptoms.
 But some of these medications have their own lengthy list of side effects.

 Your allergies are an immune response to an otherwise harmless substance.
-This substance — whether it’s pollen or dust — comes into contact with cells in the mucus membranes of your nose, mouth, throat, lungs, stomach, and intestines.
-In a person with allergies, this ends up triggering the release of histamine.
+This substance — whether it’s pollen, animal dander, or dust — comes into contact with cells in the mucus membranes of your nose, mouth, throat, lungs, stomach, and intestines.
+In a person with allergies, this ends up triggering the release of the chemical histamine.

-Histamine is a part of the immune system that causes all of the symptoms you associate with allergies — the sneezing and cold-like symptoms you dislike.
+Histamine is a part of the immune system that causes all the symptoms you associate with allergies — the sneezing, itching, and cold-like symptoms you dislike.
 Antihistamines block histamine activity, seeking to stop the allergic reaction.

-Many allergy medications on the shelves of your local drug store work as antihistamines.
-But there are also certain foods and plant extracts that can have similar effects on histamine production.
+Many allergy medications on the shelves of your local drugstore work as antihistamines.
+But there are also certain foods and plant extracts that may similarly block the effects of histamine.